databio/hub.bulker.io/README.md

 # Bulker registry

 Welcome to the bulker registry.
-We're currently hosting the bulker registry on github pages.
-At the moment, this is a barebones server that provides a few in-house manifests for you to test with bulker.
-In the future, we envision this as a full-featured RESTful API with a user interface to allow you to identify and download existing manifests, as well as share your own environments with others.
+Here, he host manifest files that describe computing environments for use with the [bulker environment manager](http://bulker.io).
+The bulker registry is hosted on github pages, which provides a manifests to test with bulker.
+If you want to contribute a manifest, feel free to issue a pull request.
+In the future, we envision the bulker registry as a full-featured RESTful API to share bulker environments.

 ## Linking to hub.bulker.io